 The Bottom Line

 Many people shy away when they see a rate of interest.
-This is because that rate is typically associated with loans.
+This is because that rate is typically associated with loans (see auto loan calculator).
 But, when it comes to investing, a high rate of interest is a good thing, especially if you are earning compound interest.

 As we discussed, compound interest is when you earn interest on your principal investment as well as the earnings you’ve received.
 So, you are earning a rate of interest on your interest.